At A Glance

-Key concepts you will learn on the mountain skills course:
+Key concepts you will learn on the Hill & Mountain skills course:

 - Choosing a route: how to plan a walk in the mountains

-- Navigation skills: map reading, using a compass and what to do when things go wrong
+- Navigation skills: map reading, using a compass and staying on track

-- Basic scrambling: an introduction to scrambling and gain confidence on steep ground
+- Basic scrambling: an introduction to scrambling and steep ground

-- Responding to hazards, what to do in an emergency and team welfare
+- Responding to hazards: what to do in an emergency

 - Walking skills: pace, movement in the mountains and clothing/equipment

 - Weather: understanding a mountain forecast and how it can influence your day